 How to reach Wat Tham Pha Plong

 This proved to be slightly tricky as Google Maps could not identify the English name of the temple and we had to ask people around for directions.
 It became a bit difficult as noone around was conversant in English but finally with symbol languages and smiles, we reached out destinations.
-For Google Maps location, please click here.
+Here is the location marked on Google Maps

 In case, you can not use Google Maps, simple direction is continue straight on the road leading to Chiang Dao Caves.
 After taking an Exit from the Caves parking area, do not come back towards Chiang Dao town but take left and continue straight.
 After driving for few kilometers, you will see a sign board with Temple Name and asking you to take left.
 Take left turn and soon you will be at temple entrance.